Best Bathtub Materials

 The epitome of durability and luxury, cast iron bathtubs are made by coating a cast iron shell with enamel.

-- Superior Heat Retention: Perfect for long, leisurely soaks.
+- Superior Heat Retention Perfect for long, leisurely soaks.

-- Expensive: Prices range from $500 to $2,000, reflecting its premium nature.
+- Expensive Prices range from $500 to $2,000, reflecting its premium nature.

-A homeowner restoring a Victorian-era house might opt for a cast iron tub to maintain historical accuracy while enjoying modern comforts.
+Real-World Example A homeowner restoring a Victorian-era house might opt for a cast iron tub to maintain historical accuracy while enjoying modern comforts.

-Step #4: Steel Bathtubs
+** Steel Bathtubs**

 Why Choose Steel?